deneb-viz/deneb-viz.github.io/versioned_docs/version-1.7/interactivity/selection.md

 For marks or layers that contain simple aggregates, Deneb can attempt to resolve and collect the individual data points, based on the unique values of grouped fields.
 This can be useful but there are a couple of considerations here:

 - Any columns and measures need to be aliased in this new data stream as the corresponding columns and measures they are derived from.
-- If you are applying filtering or additional transforms that remove the compent rows, this is not taken into account.
+- If you are applying filtering or additional transforms that remove the component rows, this is not taken into account.
 - As the data is a new stream, the granularity (and therefore the row context) is different to the base `"dataset"`.
 This means that there is no [corresponding `__selected__` field](#the-__selected__-field) to help manage selection state, but it is possible to be creative here and give the impression of selection at a higher level; there is an example of this below.

 ## Data Point Limit